A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Parameter estimation

 \subsection{Angles viscous friction}

-The last parameters to estimate are the angles damping coefficients, $D_\alpha$ and $D_\beta$, associated with the payload swing.
+The last parameters to be estimated are the angles damping coefficients, $D_\alpha$ and $D_\beta$, associated with the payload swing.
 To estimate these coefficients, we use data recorded while the payload is freely oscillating.
 To achieve that, the trolley and the rope are moved along a trajectory and then stopped.
 Thus, $\ddot{x}_t = \dot{x}_t = \ddot{y}_t = \dot{y}_t = \ddot{L} = \dot{L} = 0$ during this experiment.
+Under these conditions, \eqref{eq:dyn_alpha} and \eqref{eq:dyn_beta} are simplified into: